Some of the questions we get the most are about camping power…how do I charge my laptop, power my camping fridge or use an electric hob when camping?

 Keep phones and tablets charged

-Because these take so little power, the 12V socket in the car or campervan is usually all you’ll need.
+Because phones take so little power, the 12V socket in the car or campervan is usually all you’ll need.
 The same goes for any device that can be USB powered.

 If you’re wild camping or camping without a vehicle, then have a look at the portable power section below.